zooba/pymanager/doc/using.rst

 With one minor exception, the ``pymanager`` and ``py` commands are synonymous.
-We recommend ``py`` by default for brevity, but suggest that scripts that are intending to use PyManager should probably use ``pymanager``, due to the lower chance of encountering a conflict with preexisting installs.
+We recommend ``py`` by default for brevity, but suggest that scripts that are intending to use Python install manager should probably use ``pymanager``, due to the lower chance of encountering a conflict with preexisting installs.
 The only difference is when running the commands without any arguments: ``py`` will install and launch your default interpreter, while ``pymanager`` will display help (``pymanager exec ...`` provides equivalent behaviour to ``py``).

 To launch your default runtime, run ``python`` or ``py`` with the arguments you want to be passed to the runtime (such as script files or the module to launch):